screeny05/jquery.pointer-events-polyfill/README.md

 * `listenOn` (Array, default: `['click', 'dblclick', 'mousedown', 'mouseup']`) - the events this plugin listens to.
 Excludes mouseover-events for performance, but you can add them yourself.
 * `forcePolyfill` (Bool, default: `false`) - disregard the browsers support of `pointer-events` and force the polyfill to be added.
 * `clickthroughClass` (String|Bool, default: `false`) - when truthy, add the polyfill to elements with this class, even when the elements css doesn't have the `pointer-events`-property set.

+## Changelog

+* 0.2.0 - change css-detection to use recursive traversion, detecting `pointer-events: none|all` on parent-elements
+* 0.1.0 - initial version

 ## License